 “Mum, mum, there’s Clarins in the bathroom and – OMG! – we could play hockey in the sitting room,” gasped my awestruck daughter Daisy upon seeing our cabin on the Marella Discovery 2 for the first time.

-It was the last week of the school holiday when we boarded Marella Discovery 2, and the ship was teeming with over- excited youngsters exploring the pool areas (indoor and out), the climbing wall, mini-golf, Virtual Reality Experience, the kids’ clubs and everything else that would keep them occupied during our Spanish Sunsets cruise, round-trip from Malaga.
-Leaving my three to it, I went to investigate the very inviting Oceans spa and the adults-only Verandah Deck.
+It was the last week of the school holiday when we boarded Marella Discovery 2, and the ship was teeming with over- excited youngsters exploring the pool areas, the climbing wall, mini-golf, virtual reality experience and the kids’ clubs.

 Marella is the new name for Thomson cruises, and the 1,830-guest Discovery 2 – formerly TUI Discovery 2 – is the joint flagship of the fleet.
-Following a multi-million pound refit, the decor is modern and funky, with Willy Wonka-style lifts in the atrium that went down (and up) a storm with 10-year-old Lily.
-And the young, energetic vibe extends to the crew, who positively fizz with goodwill.
-They are expertly led by the incredibly youthful-looking Captain Chris Douglas, who was delighted when a passenger mistook him for a member of the resident boy band on “Dress to Impress” evening (Marella doesn’t do traditional formal nights).
+Following a multi-million pound refit, the decor is modern and funky, with Willy Wonka-style lifts in the atrium.
+The young, energetic vibe extends to the crew, who positively fizz with goodwill.
+They are expertly led by the incredibly youthful-looking Captain Chris Douglas, who was delighted when a passenger mistook him for a member of the resident boy band on “Dress to Impress.”

 Of the speciality restaurants, the Surf & Turf steakhouse proved the most popular, and the excellent quality of the steaks made the £25 supplement seem very reasonable.
-Unbelievably, given what was on offer during the day, the late-night buffet was also a big hit with the girls (while their mother was grateful for the running track and fully equipped gym where she could burn off at least some of the calorific damage).
+Unbelievably, given what was on offer during the day, the late-night buffet was also a big hit with the girls.
+I was most grateful for the running track and fully equipped gym where I could burn off at least some of the calorific damage.

 In the lovely town of Ceuta, a Spanish enclave in mainland Morocco, we decided to take the half-day cycling tour.
 Unfortunately it all proved a bit too much for young Lily – but instead of making us all go back, the incredibly friendly tour staff took Daisy and Ellie on with them while Lily and I retired to the splendour of our balcony (via a quick photo stop at the Pillars of Zeus statue).